Pure Michigan Genealogy

 - Arcadia Publishing Images of America and Postcard Series Books- You can search by state, "Michigan", you will find over 300 titles on Michigan.
 These books have historical images and facts about various areas in Michigan.
 I was never so excited as when I was looking at the Marquette book and saw a picture of my grandmother.
 I had to buy it!
 Anytime I am in an area that my ancestors lived, I go to a bookstore and see which Images of America books they have.
 I even have a board on Pinterest titled, My Images of America Ancestry.

 - Genealogy, Inc.-First, be sure you are researching in the right county.
 Michigan has 83 counties and county boundaries have changed over time.
 Check the History and Facts of Michigan Counties for a table of all the counties and what their parent county was.
 Clicking on each county will take you to a genealogy page for that county.
-Check the Michigan County Formation Map for a map overlay from 1790-1930.
+Check the Michigan Maps of US website for a maps from 1790-1930.
 This is an excellent website for Michigan, and other states, Genealogy.

 - Michigan County Histories and Atlases-over 400 digitized works are available here.
 Most of the works were published before 1923.
 Click on browse to get an alphabetical listing of what is available or search by keyword on the home page.
 I have found this resource useful in learning about the early history of the counties I am researching.
 I even found a biographical sketch of an ancestor.